ibm-mas-manage/sno/docs/index.md

 ## Troubleshooting

 ### BareMetal/VSphere

-If the `image-registry-storage` PVC is not bound, update the following values:
+To enable building and pushing of images, the 'image-storage-registry` PVC should be in the bound status.
+If the image-registry-storage PVC is in Pending status, you can follow the steps below to update the `image-storage-registry` PVC:

-- Go to Storage->PersistenetVolumeCLaims->Select `image-storage-registry` PVC.
-Go the YAML tab and download it to save a copy.
+- Storage->PersistentVolumeCLaims.
+Select `image-storage-registry` PVC.
+Go the YAML tab and download it using the Download button on the botton right.
+- Update the downloaded file.
+  - Remove the metadata fields uid, resourceVersion, creationTimestamp
+  - Remove the manageFields section
+  - Remove the status section
+  - Modify the accessModes from ReadWriteMany to ReadWriteOnce
 - Delete `image-storage-registry` PVC.
-- Add `image-storage-registry` PVC again.
+- Use the Create PersistentVolumeClaim button to create a new one (the project at the top right should still be openshift-image-registry).
+Click on the “Edit YAML” link at the top right of the screen.
+Replace the content of the yaml with the modified one you edited.
+- Click the Create button at the bottom.
+The new PVC should immediately go into the “bound” state).
 - Sample PVC
 ```
 kind: PersistentVolumeClaim